ysagon/clusterwebapp/faq.md

 ## Could you create an account on the cluster ?

-Any researcher of the University of Geneva can request a an account on Baobab.
+Any researcher of the University of Geneva can request an account on Baobab.
 You just need to contact us at hpc@unige.ch.
 Please provide the following informations: